NancyFx/Nancy/README.md

 ## Community

-You can find lot of Nancy users on the [Nancy User Group](https://groups.google.com/forum/?fromgroups#forum/nancy-web-framework).
-That is where most of the discussions regarding the development and usage of Nancy is taking place.
 Nancy followers can be found in the JabbR [#NancyFX room](http://jabbr.net/#/rooms/nancyfx).
 You can also find Nancy on Twitter using the #NancyFx hashtag.

 ## Help out